Easonyesheng/deepF_noCorrs/README.md

 # for training the model:
 	run the file single_fnet.py
 	the arguments to be specified are mentioned in the same file.
-	The directionary structure:
-	--deepF_noCorrs
-		--code
-			--all code thing & mkdir data here
-		--data(the same data dir as in code)
-		--saved_npy

-# Code Parser
-How does this single_fnet.py work?
-Get data --> training & testing & evaluating --> save
-## Data
-data_util.py
-use make_kitti_data_loader() to input left & right images
-use get_FMat() in kitti_fmat.py to get the F_GT.
-use data_spliter() to devide data to training & testing & evaluation.
-saved to ../saved_npy/ as .npy file.
-## Test
-A dictionary named metrics in single_fnet.py, whose items are functions used to evaluate F matrix.
-use a class named KPCorrBasedMetric() in evaluation.py to pack these functions make their output 3 values as they output 1 value before. the evaluation functions are in ./povary/stereo_pairs.py.
-the final outputs when test or evaluation are:
-	'|score of predicted - score of F_GT|'  &  'score of predicted F'  &   'score of F_GT'